-Finasteride tablets contain Finasteride, USP as the active ingredient.
-Finasteride, USP a synthetic 4-azasteroid compound, is a specific inhibitor of steroid Type II 5α-reductase, an intracellular enzyme that converts the androgen testosterone into 5α-dihydrotestosterone (DHT).
+Finasteride tablets USP, 1 mg contain finasteride as the active ingredient.
+Finasteride, a synthetic 4-azasteroid compound, is a specific inhibitor of steroid Type II 5α-reductase, an intracellular enzyme that converts the androgen testosterone into 5α-dihydrotestosterone (DHT).

-Finasteride tablets are film-coated tablets for oral administration.
-Each tablet contains 1 mg of Finasteride and the following inactive ingredients: lactose monohydrate, corn starch, microcrystalline cellulose, povidone, docusate sodium, talc, sodium starch glycolate type A potato, magnesium stearate, hypromellose, yellow iron oxide, titanium dioxide, polyethylene glycol, and iron oxide red.
+Finasteride tablets USP, 1 mg are film-coated tablets for oral administration.
+Each tablet contains 1 mg of finasteride USP and the following inactive ingredients: lactose monohydrate, corn starch, microcrystalline cellulose, povidone, docusate sodium, talc, sodium starch glycolate type A potato, magnesium stearate, hypromellose, yellow iron oxide, titanium dioxide, polyethylene glycol, and iron oxide red.

 Finasteride is a competitive and specific inhibitor of Type II 5α-reductase, an intracellular enzyme that converts the androgen testosterone into DHT.
 Two distinct isozymes are found in mice, rats, monkeys, and humans: Type I and II.
 Each of these isozymes is differentially expressed in tissues and developmental stages.
 In humans, Type I 5α-reductase is predominant in the sebaceous glands of most regions of skin, including scalp, and liver.
 Type I 5α-reductase is responsible for approximately one-third of circulating DHT.
 The Type II 5α-reductase isozyme is primarily found in prostate, seminal vesicles, epididymides, and hair follicles as well as liver, and is responsible for two-thirds of circulating DHT.

 Finasteride has no affinity for the androgen receptor and has no androgenic, antiandrogenic, estrogenic, antiestrogenic, or progestational effects.
 The relationship between these pharmacodynamic activities and the mechanisms(s) by which finasteride tablets 1 mg exerts its clinical effect is unknown.
-In studies with Finasteride, no clinically meaningful changes in luteinizing hormone (LH), follicle-stimulating hormone (FSH) or prolactin were detected.
-In healthy volunteers, treatment with Finasteride did not alter the response of LH and FSH to gonadotropin-releasing hormone indicating that the hypothalamic-pituitary-testicular axis was not affected.
+In studies with finasteride, no clinically meaningful changes in luteinizing hormone (LH), follicle-stimulating hormone (FSH) or prolactin were detected.
+In healthy volunteers, treatment with finasteride did not alter the response of LH and FSH to gonadotropin-releasing hormone indicating that the hypothalamic-pituitary-testicular axis was not affected.
 Finasteride had no effect on circulating levels of cortisol, thyroid-stimulating hormone, or thyroxine, nor did it affect the plasma lipid profile (e.g., total cholesterol, low-density lipoproteins, high-density lipoproteins and triglycerides) or bone mineral density.

 Finasteride has been found to cross the blood-brain barrier.